hashicorp/nomad/e2e/ui/README.md

 This guide contains documentation about contributing to the UI E2E tests using Playwright.

-If you're looking for information about using Playwright, please instead refer to the (Playwright documentation)[https://playwright.dev/docs/writing-tests].
+If you're looking for information about using Playwright, please instead refer to the [Playwright documentation](https://playwright.dev/docs/writing-tests).

 ### Running the test suite